ibericoalex/iberico-alex-photography/README.md

 ### **About**

-This page serves as an opportunity for users to delve deeper into the photographer's background and learn more about their artistic journey and expertise.
+This page serves as an opportunity for users to delve deeper into the photographer's background and learn more about his artistic journey and expertise.

 ![videos-page](./assets/documentation/about-page.png)